Final Fantasy concerts: Distant Worlds: Music from Final Fantasy

 Since 2007, over 200 concerts have been held in the Distant Worlds series, some consisting of multiple performances.
 Countries visited have included Japan, the United States, Australia, Brazil, Canada, England, France, Germany, Italy, Lebanon, Malaysia, Mexico, Sweden, Singapore, Switzerland, South Korea, Taiwan, Thailand, and the Netherlands.

+In 2018, Distant Worlds performed the first video game concert in New York's Carnegie Hall.
+There have been seven CD and three DVD releases.